Be the first to know

 A Disabled Workforce Brings More Skills to Engineering Teams

-As we’ve said, disabled people are more than just diversity hires.
-They are dependable and creative workers who can help brings valuable perspectives to the table.
+As we’ve said, disabled people are more than just diversity and inclusion hires.
+They are dependable and creative workers who can help bring valuable perspectives to the table.
 Says Paweł, “You can have one of the most loyal and committed players on the planet.
 Those people needed to go through many hoops, really fight to prove something one would consider to be a non-issue.
 Some of them went through the jobwise equivalent training of a navy seal.”

 Wouldn’t you like to work with someone like that?